 Most flocks of birds will scatter when you approach, fearful that you will hurt them, though their fears are almost always unfounded.
 I, for one, would love to walk up to a bird and stroke its feathers and have it perch on my finger and sing a song.
 I have no desire to harm them.
 I want only to enjoy their beauty.
 But they fly away, ignorant of my desires to share the blessing of their presence.

 I wonder if God feels the same way when people scatter whenever he wants to draw near.
 The Bible says that God seeks to be with us and rejoices over us, but some people fear his presence.
-They think he will punish them for wrongdoings.
+They think he will pounce on them for wrongdoings.
 They are shivering sparrows who believe they are the next meal for a wrathful deity, so they fly away.

 Since I have been made a friend of God, I will never join the scattering birds.
 I am like a scrub jay.
 I want to fly to my Master’s hand when I see Him walking down the lane, seeking to have fellowship with me.
 Even though my voice squawks like a scrub jay’s, I will sit and sing my heart out anyway, because I have no fear of my Master, and I know he loves to hear my joyful noise, whether it is off-key or not.